Meet Your Partners in Mental Health

 Zachary Beeler is a Licensed Professional Counselor with 4.5 years of community mental health experience as a Child and Family Outpatient Counselor.
 Before studying counseling, he received a degree in Elementary Education, which he uses to support kids and families.
 He has 10 years of experience working on college campuses supporting and mentoring college students with school and life stress.
 He utilizes person centered counseling as his base approach along with CBT/DBT skills development approach and Ecosystemic Structural Family Therapy in a family setting.
 He believes family involvement is vital to children through adolescence working on mental health and behavioral health symptoms.
 He has supported kids, adolescents, parents, and adults with depression, anxiety, ADHD, trauma, communication, emotions, etc. His clinical approach is a mixture of active listening and teaching oriented.
 He enjoys drawing illustrations and doing activities to support Mental Health goals.

-Zach currently takes Pacificsource (Oregon Health Plan and Commercial) and Providence Health Plan.
-He will be approved with Moda and Kaiser soon.
+Zach currently takes Pacificsource (Oregon Health Plan and Commercial) Kaiser, and Providence Health Plan.
+He will be approved with Moda soon.